-Originating from the antiques quarter of Portobello Road over 50 years ago, the family business has grown and evolved to find its niche in the watch industry – specialising in fine modern and vintage timepieces, based in the heart of Knightsbridge.
+Originating from the antiques quarter of Portobello Road over 50 years ago, the family business has grown and evolved to find its niche in the watch industry – specialising in fine, rare & collectable timepieces, based in the heart of Knightsbridge.

-Watches of Knightsbridge have a specialist knowledge and experience in the industry, led by father & son Simon & Toby Sutton.
-The aim is to help collectors source timepieces, give advice on starting a collection and to individuals looking to invest in watches.
+Watches of Knightsbridge have a specialist knowledge and experience in the industry, led by father & son, Simon & Toby Sutton.
+The aim is to help individuals & collectors source timepieces, give advice on starting collections and investing in watches.

-“WoK” auctions are conducted in a traditional way by auctioneer Edward Rising with live internet bidding powered by the-saleroom.com.
-This provides a great auction platform for both buyers & sellers.
+“WoK” auctions are held at The Berkeley, London, and conducted in a traditional way by auctioneer Edward Rising alongside live internet & telephone bidding.

 January 2017 saw Watches of Knightsbridge hold their second auction of fine, rare & collectable timepieces in the UAE.
 Held at The Empty Quarter Gallery in the DIFC district of Dubai, these auctions attract the attention of a growing number of passionate vintage watch collectors in the UAE, and worldwide.